Skip to main content

 This module applies the practical, technical and personal skills developed in the industry project module.
 It will utilise a structured work environment for students to identify a suitable project, and work with their supervisor in developing and managing the project and reporting on the outcomes.
 Students will be encouraged to use the work project to develop professional working relationships and identify their chosen career options.

-Motorsport Data Acquisition Systems
+Advanced Motorsport Data

 Entry requirements & additional information